-Combined Statement of Net Position
+Statement of Net Position

-The Combined Statement of Net Position present the assets, deferred outflows, liabilities, deferred inflows, and net position of the College at the end of the fiscal year June 30, 2023.
-The purpose of the Combined Statement of Net Position is to present a picture of the financial condition of the College.
+The Statement of Net Position present the assets, deferred outflows, liabilities, deferred inflows, and net position of the College at the end of the fiscal year June 30, 2024.
+The purpose of the Statement of Net Position is to present a picture of the financial condition of the College.
 Total net position, which is the difference between total assets and deferred outflows and total liabilities and deferred inflows, is one of the indicators of the current financial condition of the College.

 The assets and liabilities are categorized as current or noncurrent.
 Current assets consist primarily of cash and cash equivalents, short-term investments, net accounts receivable, bookstore inventories, and other assets.
-Noncurrent assets consist primarily of capital assets, including the property, plant and equipment owned by the College, net of any accumulated depreciation.
+Noncurrent assets consist primarily of capital assets, including the property, plant and equipment owned by the College, net of any accumulated depreciation and a beneficial interest in a trust.